 Winterization / Blowout

 No one enjoys having to pay for unnecessary repairs around the home.
 Not having the right winterization in place for your sprinklers could mean that come spring, sprinkler system repair will be necessary.
 If the water isn’t expelled from the system before it's getting cold, the water within will freeze.
-This will break pipes, valves, fittings, pumps, sprinkler heads and other components.
+This will break pipes, backflow prevention assemblies, valves, fittings, pumps, sprinkler heads and other components.
 Enough pressure to weakened items and guess what?
-You’re repairing your sprinklers or, worse, replacing the more expensive parts related to your sprinkler system.
+You’re repairing your sprinkler system or, worse, replacing the more expensive parts related to your sprinkler system.

 Plenty of homeowners are tempted to do this process on their own.
-However, to truly be effective, a professional with a thorough understanding of the system, using the right equipment, will always be your best bet.
+However, to truly be effective, a professional with a thorough understanding of the system, using the right equipment, will always be your best bet to ensure the Spring startup goes smoothly and inexpensively.

 What to Look For When Scheduling Your Winterization